 When it comes to AIP baking it’s important to stick to the ingredients listed.
 We’re making English muffins without grains, eggs, nuts, or dairy.
-We’re using plantains.
+Plantains are involved.
 It’s going to get weird.
 AIP baking is the epitome of food science and science is specific.
 Cooking is art, baking is science.
 Stick to the script.

 If you’re going to make AIP English Muffins be sure to have the following on hand.